buddypress/BP-REST/README.md

 ## Installation

 Drop this plugin in the wp-content/plugins directory and activate it.
-You need at least [WordPress 4.9](https://wordpress.org/download/) to use the plugin.
+You need at least [WordPress 4.9](https://wordpress.org/download/) and [BuddyPress](https://buddypress.org/download/) to use the plugin.

 ## About